secretbosscode/nzbidx/README.md

 fast as the dataset grows.
 The schema enables the extension and creates the indexes during initialization; see `db/init/schema.sql` for details.

+The API exposes a helper that leverages an `ivfflat` index for efficient nearest-neighbour searches against release embeddings using the `pgvector` extension.

 ## Quickstart

     docker compose up -d